 Then you wash them.
 I stir them around so the leaves and junk can come to the top.
 Then I scoop the trash out with my spoon.

-Simmer about 30-45 minutes, or until the juice is dark red.
+Simmer about 30-45 minutes, or until the fruit is soft and the juice is dark red.
 I confess I have never timed this.
 I’m bad about cooking by feel…

 Wow!
-The kids an I picked about 4 gallons, and got a gallon of juice!
-I see lots of jelly in my future… If you don’t have time to make it into jelly right now – you can store the juice in the fridge a few days.
+The kids an I picked about 4 gallons, and we got a gallon of juice!
+I see lots of jelly in my future… If you don’t have time to make it into jelly right now – you can store the juice in the fridge a few days, or freeze it to thaw for jelly later.

 Add the lemon juice and pectin.
 Stir.
 Bring to a boil.